What tax relief is available on contributions to the HL SIPP?

 The extra tax relief can be reclaimed via a tax return or by contacting your local tax office.
 It is not automatically added to your SIPP, but is accounted for by a reduction in the amount of tax you pay.
 If you wish, you can use the extra tax relief to make a contribution to your SIPP, however, this will be classified as a new pension contribution so please ensure you remain within your contribution limits.

-Even if you have no earnings you can still benefit from tax relief - you can pay up to £3,600 in total to pensions each tax year, of which the government will automatically pay up to £720.
+Even if you have no earnings you can still benefit from tax relief.
+You can pay up to £3,600 in total to pensions each tax year.
+You’d only need to pay in £2,880 and the government will automatically pay up to £720.
+If you’re a Scottish taxpayer different tax bands and rates of tax relief apply.

 Whilst these are the current rules, all tax rules may change in the future.

-Before applying, please understand the risks and features of the Vantage SIPP.
+Before applying, please understand the risks and features of the HL SIPP.